John Casson MBE

 Realising a need for quality and reliable manpower, and with the downsizing of the (British) Brigade of Gurkhas as a result of the handover of Hong Kong to China in 1997, John opened a Gurkha recruiting centre in Kathmandu, the capital of Nepal, in the same year.

-These brave and loyal men, together with former British and American armed forces personnel, have been a huge asset to Securewest International and helped the company to expand into what is now one of the world’s largest specialist maritime security companies, which provides a full range of security services to many well-known maritime companies, supported by its offices in the UK, USA, Singapore and Nigeria.
+These brave and loyal men, together with former British and American armed forces personnel, have been a huge asset to Securewest International and helped the company to expand into what is now one of the world’s leading specialist maritime security companies, which provides a full range of security services to many well-known maritime companies.

 One of John’s greatest business challenges was to provide an additional 200 Gurkha and former British armed forces personnel within a very short space of time to over 25 MSC vessels worldwide after 9/11.